Q&A for The Good Thief

-Why did you decide to set your novel in New England?
+Why did you decide to set The Good Thief in New England?

 How did you come up with the title The Good Thief?